Rumyra/browserapis.wtf/README.md

-# Browser Apis dot WTF
+# Browser APIs dot WTF

-Web site categorising all the browser apis - their code, resources, w3c status and other links.
+Web site categorising all the browser APIs - their code, resources, w3c status and other links.

 **And most specifically use cases.**